zepif/Distributed_Lab_Challenge/Task #4. Hitler crawler/README.md

 To optimise the program for multiple runs, was written a program that records the path from a random Wikipedia page to Hitler's page in a mini database.
 However, such paths are not always the shortest, but they speed up the programme a lot.

+On average it takes about 20 seconds to find a path of length 3, the maximum was 100 seconds.
+Unfortunately I couldn't find a link to make the path longer than 3, so I can't say how long it will take to find Hitler's page

 ### Structure

 - `main.py` : Main script which finds way to the Hitler page.
 To find the path was used bfs.
 In our case, the